theroshanron/facebook_ads_marketing_mastery/FAQs.md

 - Host interviews, broadcast events or share behind the scenes look at your business
 - Use polls to understand your users

+## Brand safety
+- Verify the domain by adding dns txt entry to the dns record
+- Update html file provided by facebook to the web directory
+- Add a meta tag to the head section of the domain web page